What is a Google Business Profile?

-Formerly known as Google Places, Google My Business (aka GMB) is Google's free-to-use solution for managing your business' appearance in Google search results.
+Formerly known as Google Places and Google My Business (aka GMB), Google Business Profiles (aka GBP) are Google's free-to-use solution for managing your business' appearance in Google search results.

 The majority of local businesses are eligible to use it and, when it's used well, it's hugely impactful.